-Most of the time, those reddish or brownish acne marks that are left behind after a pimple eventually fade with no need for treatment.
+Most of the time, those reddish or brownish acne marks that are left behind after pimples clear up will fade with no need for treatment.
 Picking or squeezing acne can increase the risk for scarring, though.

 Acne scars take two forms:

 scars with a gradual dip or depression (sometimes called "rolling" scars)